ronaldpereira/phm-challenge/README.md

-# phm-challenge
+# PHM Challenge

-PHM Data Challenge 2014 and 2016
+PHM Data Challenges from 2014 and 2016.